SK-EID/smart-id-java-client/README.md

             * UserRefusedConfirmationMessageWithVerificationChoiceException
             * UserRefusedDisplayTextAndPinException
             * UserRefusedVerificationChoiceException
-        * UserSelectedWrongVerificationCodeException - 3 different codeuser was displayed 3 codes in app and selected wrong code
+        * UserSelectedWrongVerificationCodeException - the end user was displayed 3 codes in app and user selected wrong code
     * UserAccountException - Exceptions that are caused by user account configuration.
         * CertificateLevelMismatchException
         * NoSuitableAccountOfRequestedTypeFoundException